-- An Awning Sign or Canopy Sign can serve effectively as the primary identification of a retailer if no suitable location for a fascia sign exists. - Awning graphics should be painted, embroidered or silk-screened.
-Locate typography on the valance (front edge) and graphics on the sloped top.
-Graphics should be limited to retailer logo, name and descriptions of goods/services.
-Phone numbers, addresses and advertising statements are not allowed. - Awning graphics should not cover more than 25% of the awning surface. - Canopy Signs may be located on the canopy face, mounted upright along the canopy edge or suspended from underneath.
+- Canopy Signs may be located on the canopy face, mounted upright along the canopy edge or suspended from underneath.
 Location should be based on the canopy features, height, width and adjacent building features. - The bottom edge of a Canopy Sign suspended below a canopy shall be no lower than 8 feet from the sidewalk, and Canopy Signs located on the canopy face or above shall not project below the lowest edge of the canopy. - Canopy signs should be no more that 90% of the canopy length and no more that 24 inches in height and should not be lower than 8 feet from the sidewalk. - Consider concealed lighting in the canopy to illuminate signage.

-- Graphics applied to awnings are an inexpensive way to create highly visible signage. - A canopy offers a highly visible location for signage and a convenient location for lighting.
+A canopy offers a highly visible location for signage and a convenient location for lighting.